Home

 p.s.
 If there's a recipe you'd like to see, please drop me a request through the VeganCoach.com contact page.
 Thanks!

-Vegan Cheesy Mustard Bites
+Cheesy Mustard Bites

 Little morsels of cheesy mustardy heaven.
+The perfect finger food.

 1. Preheat oven to 350F.
 Brush bread with a little extra-virgin olive oil and lightly toast in oven, about 10 minutes.

 2. In the meantime, whisk the nutritional yeast, flour, and salt in a small saucepan.
-Add the water, oil and Braggs, and stir over medium heat until sauce starts to thicken.
+Add the water, oil and Tamari and stir over medium heat until sauce starts to thicken.
 Stir in mustard and simmer on low heat until warmed throughout.

 3. When the bread is toasted, spoon sauce onto each slice.
 Sprinkle with chopped tomatoes, salt and pepper.
 Arrange slices on a baking sheet and broil for a few minutes until the sauce is warmed and has a few brown spots and the tomatoes are slightly roasted.